riceissa/issarice.com/wiki/vim.md

 it:

 - The way Vim treats long lines (see section above)
-- The fact that I have to press `Enter` twice after compiling something
+- The fact that I have to press `Enter` twice after compiling something (note that Neovim fixes this problem).